neftyblocks/neftyblocksme-docs/README.md

 | ------------- | -------------------------- |
 | wax (default) | mainnet (default), testnet |

-#### callback URL
+#### redirect URL

-if a callback URL is placed as an attribute after the user has signed the transaction, the user will be redirected to the callback URL after the transaction has been completed. we will include a couple of attributes in the query string to help you with the process.
+if a redirect URL is placed as an attribute after the user has signed the transaction, the user will be redirected to the redirect URL after the transaction has been completed. we will include a couple of attributes in the query string to help you with the process.

 -   `tx`: the transaction hash
 -   `status`: the status of the transaction (`executed` or `failed`) this still needs to be validated as successfully executed